the-oob/articles-of-organization/bylaws/officers.md

 ## Responsibilities of Officers

-### Chairman of the Board
+### Chairperson of the Board

-If a chairman of the board of directors is elected, they shall preside at board meetings and shall exercise and perform such other powers and duties as the board may assign from time to time.
-If there is no president, the chairman of the board shall also be the chief executive officer and shall have the powers and duties of the president of the corporation set forth in these bylaws.
+If a Chairperson of the board of directors is elected, they shall preside at board meetings and shall exercise and perform such other powers and duties as the board may assign from time to time.
+If there is no president, the chairperson of the board shall also be the chief executive officer and shall have the powers and duties of the president of the corporation set forth in these bylaws.

 {% include "../bylaw-pending.md"%}